ipfs/specs/src/routing/http-routing-v1.md

 ## Common Data Types

 - CIDs are always string-encoded using a [multibase]-encoded [CIDv1].
-- Addresses in the `Addrs` field can be:
-  - Multiaddrs: string-encoded according to the [human-readable multiaddr specification][multiaddr], always starting with `/`
+- Multiaddrs are string-encoded according to the [human-readable multiaddr specification][multiaddr].
-  - HTTP(S) URLs: absolute URLs with `http://` or `https://` schemes, parsed as URIs according to :cite[rfc3986]
-  - Parsing logic: if a string starts with `/`, parse as multiaddr; otherwise, parse as URI
-  - Unsupported addresses: implementations MUST skip addresses they cannot parse or do not support, and MUST continue processing remaining addresses (see [IPIP-0518](https://specs.ipfs.tech/ipips/ipip-0518/))
 - Peer IDs are string-encoded according [PeerID string representation specification][peer-id-representation]: either a Multihash in Base58btc, or a CIDv1 with libp2p-key (`0x72`) codec in Base36 or Base32.
 - Multibase bytes are string-encoded according to [the Multibase spec][multibase], and SHOULD use base64.
 - Timestamps are Unix millisecond epoch timestamps.